-It’s very underlooked option.
-You can see how profitable are audiences which have not local language in their Google Settings, for example foreigners or immigrants.
+It’s a very underlooked option.
+You can see how profitable are audiences that have not the local language in their Google Settings, for example, foreigners or immigrants.

-On the screenshot you can see that some languges have 10x lower conversion rate compare to your main local language.
+On the screenshot, you can see that some languages have a 10x lower conversion rate compare to your main local language.

-A segment is a subset of your Analytics data, in our case only most valuabale users.
+A segment is a subset of your Analytics data, in our case only the most valuable users.

 It might look like:

 Females 24-34 years old from certain US states.
-Native English speakers (en-us as a primary language), in trend with newest tech updates (latest iphones).
+Native English speakers (en-us as a primary language), in trend with the newest tech updates (latest iPhones).
 Making research on mobile but purchasing on desktop.

-To build such segment click “Add segment” in any of Google Analtyics reports:
+To build such segment click “Add segment” in any of Google Analytics reports:

 Then add needed info:

 Google Analytics will show you % of your users which match this segment.
-In our case 10.35% users give 72% of overall profit.
-Perfect illustration of Paretho principles in action.
+In our case, 10.35% users give 72% of overall profit.
+A perfect illustration of Pareto principles in action.

-Your goal would be to maximize quantity of those users across different Google Ads campaigns.
+Your goal would be to maximize the quantity of those users across different Google Ads campaigns.

-Step 5 – Maximize Google Ads ad spend on “Customer persona segment”.
+Step 6 – Maximize Google Ads ad spend on the “Customer persona segment”.

-1. Create a remarketing list based on the segment you created in previous step.
+1. Create a remarketing list based on the segment you created in the previous step.

-2. Add this list to Google Ads Search/Display campaigns with 300% bid ajustment.
+2. Add this list to Google Ads Search/Display campaigns with 300% bid adjustment.

-3. Customize message to this users.
+3. Customize the message to these users.
 Check what content is consumed by this audience.
-Maximize quantity of this content.
+Maximize the quantity of this content.
 Check how many days it takes to complete transaction.

 4. Optimize your cold targeting.
-Consider adding bid ajustments.
-By adding “Customer Persona segment” in your Google Analytics you would see how much of such users you get on account and campaign level.
+Consider adding bid adjustments.
+By adding the “Customer Persona segment” in your Google Analytics you would see how much of such users you get on the account and campaign level.